 In the comments of my YouTube videos, a lot of people ask me about sending a so-called closure letter to their ex in an effort to get something to work to get them back.

-So in the video above and in this post, I want to answer the question, “Should you write a closure letter to your ex?”
+I want to answer the question, “Should you write a closure letter to your ex?”

 Some call it a “goodbye letter to an ex.”